hanzhu97702/IEEE_TGRS_MUNet/README.md

 Usage
 ---------------------
 ### Dataset
+* **Synthetic Multimodal Dataset**The adopted dataset can be downloaded in [Baiduyun Link](https://pan.baidu.com/s/1CvXmTAviqv57CBKI7NXCTw?pwd=68wj), and the code is 68wj.

 * **Muffle** was collected over the campus of Southern Mississippi-Gulfpark.
 The original image has 325 × 220 pixels and 64 bands in the spectral range from 0.375 to 1.050 μm.
 We select a popular region of interest (ROI) with a size of 130 × 90 pixels, and five dominated materials in this scene are investigated: #1 Roof, #2 Grass, #3 Tree, #4 Shadow and #5 Asphalt.

 <p align="center">